pgxcentre/genipe/docs/tutorials/tutorial_logistic.rst

        --pheno-name Pheno2

-For more information about the arguments and options, see the :ref:`lin-tut-usage` section.
+For more information about the arguments and options, see the :ref:`logit-tut-usage` section.
 The number of process to use might differ according to the installation type and to the computer/server.
-See the :ref:`lin-tut-execution-time` section for more information.
+See the :ref:`logit-tut-execution-time` section for more information.

 .. _logit-tut-output-files: